johnnygreco/lmao/README.md

 # 🙊 LMAO: **L**anguage **M**odel **A**dapters and **O**rchestrators
 > Leveraging the power of large LMs for downstream NLP tasks

-## 🚧 **Work in progress** 🚧
-This project is still in its early stages of development.
-The API is subject to change and the documentation is incomplete.
+LMAO is an open-source library for integrating large language models (LLMs) from providers like [OpenAI](https://platform.openai.com/) and [Anthropic](https://console.anthropic.com/docs/api) into your NLP workflows.
+For example, it can be used to pre-annotate text datasets using zero- or few-shot learning with Claude or GPT-4.
+LMAO is in the (very) early stages of development.
+New features will be added with high cadence and documentation is coming soon.

 ## Installation
 The package is available on PyPI and can be installed with pip: